Payment Terms (July 2023 Version)

 17. Dormant Square Accounts

-If you do not process payments through your Square Account for one year or have not linked a valid bank account, you may have a Balance that is considered to be dormant according to Applicable Law, guidance and market practice.
+If you do not process payments through your Square Account for one year or have not linked a valid Linked Bank Account, your Balance will be considered to be dormant.
 If, six years after the last payment was processed through your Square Account or a link to a valid bank account was in place, the funds still remain in your Square Account, Square Europe reserves the right to dispose of these funds in a manner that complies with Applicable Law.

 18. Procedure for secure notification